List of power stations in Ivory Coast

 This is a list of power stations in Ivory Coast.
 The majority of electricity generation (about 72.5%) in Ivory Coast is by power stations that burn natural gas; the remaining 27.5% of the country's generation is hydroelectricity.
 As of 2016, installed electric generation capacity totalled 1,975 megawatts (MW).
 Electric generation exceeded the country's needs; 5.31 billion kilowatt hours (kWh) of electricity was generated in 2005, of which the country consumed only 2.9 billion kWh.
 Export of electricity is through the West African Power Pool.

 Natural gas

 List of natural gas powered power stations in Ivory Coast.

 Hydroelectric

 Partial list of hydroelectric power stations in Ivory Coast.

 Solar

 Partial list of solar power stations in Ivory Coast.

+Biomass

+Partial list of biomass power stations in Ivory Coast.